Graduate Courses

 MEDIA STUDIES COURSES

 This course provides an introduction to key methodological approaches used by media studies scholars.
-There are four primary objectives to the course: First, we will address the considerations involved in developing and designing research projects, addressing potential ethical, political, and logistical challenges related to conducting different types of research.
-Second, we will survey several qualitative research methods employed by media studies scholars including historiography, discourse analysis, genre studies, ethnography, interviewing, and more.
-We will assess how such methods can be employed in the study of media industries, texts, and audiences.
-Students will be asked to undertake a series of assignments through which they apply and critique various methodologies.
-Third, we will engage in a number of question-and-answer sessions about methodology with RTF faculty members.
-In addition, we will read several different examples of the diverse work produced in RTF.
-Fourth, students will be asked to build on our semester-long survey of methodological challenges, concerns, and practices by developing their own research proposals.
+First, we will address the considerations involved in developing and designing research projects, addressing potential ethical and logistical challenges related to conducting different types of research.
+Second, we will survey several qualitative research methods employed by media studies scholars including historiography, discourse analysis, textual and formal analysis, ethnography, interviewing, and more.
+Students will be asked to build on our semester-long survey of methodological challenges, concerns, and practices by developing their own research proposals.
+RTF faculty members will be brought in throughout the semester to discuss their own methodological approaches, and to participate in question-and-answer sessions with students about their experiences and challenges studying media texts, industries, and audiences.

 RTF 398M MASTERS RESEARCH/WRITING